bcoles/kasld/docs/usage.md

 | Headline concrete base | `virtual` / `physical` → `image_base` | "Virtual / Physical image base" |
 | Paging level (a set of sizes, not a window) | `va_bits` → `values` | `Paging Level` in the Layout table |

+A window's `range_min`/`range_max` are its convex **hull**, not its candidate
+set: the engine carves sub-ranges out of the interior, and `slots` already counts only what survives.
+Where any were carved, `excluded` lists the ranges the report retains and `excluded_total` says how many there were — so a consumer can tell a truncated list from a complete one, and can skip addresses already ruled out rather than working through the whole hull.
+The readout notes that they exist, `-v` and the markdown report list them.

 So `inferred*` is the guaranteed window and `likely*` is the speculative best-guess, always contained within it.
 Memory-KASLR regions (`memory_kaslr`) carry the same guaranteed `min`/`max` and an optional